QMFS-Electronics-team/Dashboard/Documentation/IDE-Setup.md

 - macOS `brew install arduino-ide`
 - Linux `sudo apt install arduino-ide`

-For this project VSCode `2.3.4` was used.
+For this project Arduino IDE `2.3.4` was used.

 ### Setup ESP Exception Decode